Mongol Rally Vehicle Rules

 The sort of car you can fix with gaffer tape and a hammer.
 That doesn’t mean a small 4x4, or your Dad’s old Mercedes.
 1000cc or less.
 Crap.
 Fixable with a hammer.
 Got it?

 2 wheels of destiny

 Feeling like you're blessed with a giant pair of gonads swinging about in your metaphorical ball bag?
 Then two wheels is the only choice for you.

 We’re not talking BMW GS1200s or Africa Twins though; your mount must be under 125cc.
 A 50cc scooter would be ideal.

 Rally legend Wayne Barrett made it on a Honda Cub and a Monkey bike.
 Do you have the gumption to follow in his gilded wake?

 If you have found a vehicle of significant comedy value with which to tackle the steppe we might consider bending the rules.

 Fire engines, stretch limousines, ambulances, hearses and Ford Transits with the words ‘Ice Cream’ painted on the side no longer tickle our comedy G-spots.
 Don’t even bother asking.
 It’s a No.

 A car made to look like Thunderbird 4?
-That’ll be a yes.
+That’ll probably be a yes.

 Whatever vehicle you bring, it’s vital to pimp it.
 We’re not talking snorkels, roof-racks, rally tyres or anything genuinely useful.
 We’re talking fake fur, plastic unicorns strapped to the roof and glitter paintwork.
 If your car looks silly it will automatically endear yourself to everyone - from sponsors, to journalists to friendly local mechanics who don’t mind being paid in jelly babies.